liujohnj/smart-far-bar/README.md

 Follow instructions at Daml.com to set up environment.

+Add to the (React) ui folder a .env file containing user token values.

 In one terminal window, from the project directory start the Daml ledger:
 - daml start